Fallout 76 hands-on: What’s gained and lost by going online

 West Virginia may not seem as interesting a setting as those in past Fallout games, like Washington D.C. and Las Vegas.
 But it’s a refreshing visual change.
 Instead of a complete wasteland, this West Virginia and its mountains and forests are often beautiful.

 Aside from the location, story plays a factor in this.
 Fallout 76 takes place earlier than any other game in the series.
-You’re among some of the first humans to emerge from safety of your Vault, so the world is more wild.
+You’re among some of the first humans to emerge from safety of your Vault, which explains why the world (though devastated) isn’t as totally ruined as we’ve seen it in before.

 You will emerge